 My son is now 20 yrs old.
 I wanted to write this blog post from his perspective.
 So I asked him to be honest as to why he didn’t like going to church at a young age.
 Unfortunately, some Christian parents (including me) have failed miserably!
 Why?
-Here’s 5 reasons why your child really doesn’t like going to church…
+Because I didn’t know better.
+Here’s 5 reasons why your child really doesn’t like going to church and how to change it…

 At 5 yrs old and older, I didn’t fully understand who Jesus was or why we were supposed to believe and worship someone we couldn’t see.
 I attended church on a regular basis, feeling bored, looking around to see other kids who were there or got spanked when they didn’t sit still.
 I didn’t get it and my attention span was short.